Nectar vs. Purple Mattress Comparison

 The Nectar mattress may sleep a bit warmer than Purple because it has a lower airflow rating.
 That said, it has both cooling gel-infused memory foam and quilted memory foam, both of which aim to boost the cooling capabilities.

-Due to the unique grid design of the Purple, it tends to score better in heat retention tests.
+Because of the Purple Grid, the Purple mattress it tends to score better in heat retention tests.
 If you live in a hot climate or tend to sleep very warm, you should closely consider this factor.

 Motion transfer refers to how much movement on one side of the bed is felt on the other.
 For instance, if your partner gets up in the night to go to the bathroom, does the whole bed move, or can you continue sleeping undisturbed?